You are viewing this site in staging mode. Click in this bar to return to normal site.

 What other services does the school access, including health, therapy and social care services?

-Broadwater has access to external services including medical health and social care through the Early Help Team and the usual referral procedures to the NHS services.
+Broadwater has access to external services including medical health and social care through the Designated School Support Team, Early Help and the referral procedures to the NHS services.
 We have good links with services and use opportunities to seek advice through drop-in sessions and consultations.
 Our school is part of a group of local schools that can regularly meet to network and share knowledge and expertise in certain areas of school life.
 Our close links with the neighbourhood of churches allows us access to further pastoral care.

 WHAT TRAINING HAVE THE STAFF SUPPORTING CHILDREN AND YOUNG PEOPLE WITH SEN AND DISABILITIES HAD OR ARE HAVING?